Sharing Service Instances

 Page last updated:

-their applications to the same service instance that was provisioned through
+user-provided services to bind their apps to the same service instance that was

-This provides improved security, auditing, and a more intuitive user experience.
+Sharing service instances improves security, auditing, and provides a more intuitive user experience.

-Service instances can be shared into multiple spaces, across orgs.
+Service instances can be shared into multiple spaces and across orgs.

-To enable service instance sharing, an administrator must enable the
+To activate service instance sharing, the platform operator must activate the

 $ cf enable-feature-flag service_instance_sharing

-To share a service instance to another space, run the following experimental cf CLI command:
+To share a service instance to another space, run the following Cloud Foundry Command Line Interface (cf CLI) command:

 You cannot share a service instance into a space where a service instance with the same name already exists.